-When market quotations are insufficient or not readily available, the Funds may value securities at fair value or estimate their value as determined in good faith by the Board or its designees, pursuant to procedures approved by the Board.
+When market quotations are insufficient or not readily available, the Funds may value securities at fair value or estimate their value as determined in good faith by the Adviser as the Board's valuation designee, pursuant to procedures approved by the Board.
 Fair valuation may also be used by the Board if extraordinary events occur after the close of the relevant market but prior to the Exchange Close.